la-haute-societe/craft-uptime-robot/README.md

 This plugin can help you to supervise the availabilty of your Craft site by adding related Uptime Robot monitors.

-You can a monitor for any entry and site you wish.
+You can add a monitor for any entry and site you wish.

 You can also select which user will receive email alerts if the site goes down.